Here you’ll find an ongoing list of new features added to each version of Pano2VR 5.

 Blurs and Patches

 Beta 2 adds a way to quickly blur license plates and faces which is necessary if you’re publishing to Street View.
 You can also use the blurred cover to hide the tripod.
-You can also extract a patch in the Master Node which will extract the same area in all tour nodes.
+You can even extract a patch in the Master Node which will extract the same area in all tour nodes.

 Google Street View export